Missouri’s Native American Picture Cave Has Sold for $2.2million

 Picture Cave Is North America’s Most Important Rock Art Cave

 In 1964, Jerry Vineyard, a cave specialist with the Missouri Geological Survey and Water Resources, first wrote about Picture Cave.
-The researcher explained that in 19th century the cave was called the “Bottomless Cave” because folklore maintained that a curious pit at the back of the cave “never yielded a sound when rocks were dropped down the shaft.”
+Michael Fuller PhD, who has conducted research at the Picture Cave explains how Vineyard recounted that in 19th century the cave was called the “Bottomless Cave” because folklore maintained that a curious pit at the back of the cave “never yielded a sound when rocks were dropped down the shaft.”
 It later turned out that thousands of years of bat guano was muffling the sounds of falling rocks.

 - Study Confirms Cave Painting Was Made By Neanderthals